Employing High-Dimensional RIS Information for RIS-aided Localization Systems: RIS Information Reconstruction (RIS-IR) Algorithm

 \subsection{CNN Module}

 The CNN module is designed to extract the features of the input tensor $\boldsymbol{T}_{\text{Con}}$.
-Drawing inspiration from super-resolution (SR) in the field of computer science (CS) \cite{super-resolution} , where high-resolution images are generated from their low-resolution counterparts using CNNs, we have adapted the CNN architectures for feature extraction from low-dimensional matrices.
+Drawing inspiration from super-resolution (SR) in the field of computer science (CS) \cite{super-resolution}, where high-resolution images are generated from their low-resolution counterparts using CNNs, we have adapted the CNN architectures for feature extraction from low-dimensional matrices. {This tensor format, corresponding to the real and imaginary parts of the BS signal and its UPA dimensions, aligns well with CNN's strengths in handling image-like data structures, making them ideal for extracting precise spatial features necessary for RIS information reconstruction.}

-CNNs are distinguished by their excellent capability in feature extraction and are used for extracting features from the low-solution images.
-Besides, the intrinsic hierarchical structure of CNNs allows for the map from the low-level features to high-level features.
-Therefore, we adopt CNN as a basic module for reconstructing RIS information.
+CNNs are renowned for their robust feature extraction capabilities, especially from low-resolution inputs. {The modularity of CNNs allows us to extend these basic models to more sophisticated architectures, facilitating future innovations in RIS-based localization systems.} This adaptability makes CNNs an essential tool in our study, aiming to leverage RIS information effectively for enhanced localization accuracy.
 Several CNN architectures can be utilized to map low-dimensional data to high-dimensional representations, such as AlexNet \cite{super-resolution}, ResNet \cite{WuFingerprint}, and DenseNet \cite{densenet}.
 To further explore the potential of CNN for reconstructing RIS information, we will compare their performance through simulation results.
 For simplicity, we refer to these architectures collectively as ``CNN" in our analysis.